ALTITUDE-DEV-FR/infinity_bountyhunts/README.md

 The new version is now in GUMROAD and licence file is attributed : https://gumroad.com/altitudedev#KAFVS Thanks for support creators <3

+# For the respect of the owners scriptings and support
+Free/Paid Discord Scripts originals author's : https://discord.gg/nuWnbMtxbA

+---- Free version

 Please do not remove all licences/copyright in the file !
 You are not permitted for this, thanks to respect the authors.